 A studio is the space where an artist creates their artwork.
 SALA is a great time to invite the general public to see the spaces where artists work, either by opening up the space to the public or by recording a tour of the space and sharing it online.

-Each year SALA highlights the registered open studios over the Open Studios Weekend (dates TBA).
+Each year SALA highlights the registered open studios over the Open Studios Weekend (7 & 8 August).
 If you are registering an Open Studio, consider trying to align your open dates with this particular weekend.
 SALA accepts registrations from dedicated commercial studios and studios in private residences.

 Please note that if multiple artists are working in a studio, they need to be informed of and in support of the studio’s proposed registration.

 Artists, curators and venues that are participating in a registered SALA exhibition/event are encouraged to self-nominate for the SALA Awards.